Munich – The Edge of War

-Munich – The Edge of War is a 2021 German-British period spy thriller film directed by Christian Schwochow, from a screenplay by Ben Power.
+Munich – The Edge of War is a 2021 period spy thriller film directed by Christian Schwochow, from a screenplay by Ben Power.
 It is based upon the 2017 novel Munich by Robert Harris.
-The film stars Jeremy Irons, George MacKay and Jannis Niewöhner.
+The film stars George MacKay, Jannis Niewöhner and Jeremy Irons.

 Munich – The Edge of War had its world premiere at the BFI London Film Festival on 13 October 2021, and was released in a limited number of cinemas on 14 January 2022, before its streaming release on 21 January 2022, by Netflix.

 Plot

 In 1932, Hugh Legat, and his German friends Paul von Hartmann and Paul's girlfriend Lena celebrate their graduation from Oxford University.
 Hartmann insists Legat visit him in Munich to experience the "New Germany".

 Six years later, Legat is on secondment from the British Foreign Office; working as Prime Minister Neville Chamberlain's private secretary.
 Europe is on the brink of war.
 Chamberlain strives to obtain peace with Adolf Hitler at any cost, even if that means allowing Germany to seize control of the Sudetenland from Czechoslovakia.
 Chamberlain writes to Benito Mussolini in an effort to halt military action; it seemingly works and Hitler agrees, inviting Chamberlain and French Prime Minister Édouard Daladier to Munich for a conference.

 Meanwhile, Hartmann is working as a translator in the German Ministry of Foreign Affairs in Berlin while secretly plotting with a Wehrmacht general in an effort to overthrow Hitler if top army officials agree to arrest him and seize control.
 The general believes this cannot be accomplished unless Hitler is allowed to invade the Sudetenland, while Hartmann doubts the collective resolve of the generals.
-Hartmann is given a stolen document by his lover, Helen Winter, that indicates Hitler intends to conquer Europe.
+Hartmann is given a stolen document (the Hossbach Memorandum) by his lover, Helen Winter, that indicates Hitler intends to conquer Europe.
 Hartmann and the others reconvene and agree that getting the information to Chamberlain while he is in Munich is their best option; Hartmann reveals he has a trusted former classmate, Legat, who can likely help.
 Hartmann is handed a pistol to assassinate Hitler should the opportunity arise.

 In London, Legat is approached by Sir Alexander Cadogan and Sir Stewart Menzies of MI6 regarding the document in Hartmann's possession.
 It is suggested that Legat accompany Chamberlain to the conference, rendezvous with Hartmann, and retrieve the document.
 He agrees to help, despite the dangers associated with espionage.
 Legat convinces Chamberlain to bring him along to Munich as a translator.

-Hartmann boards Hitler's train to Munich where he shares his compartment with a childhood friend, Franz Sauer.
-Upon discovering that Sauer has become a Schutzstaffel officer, Hartmann hides the documents and gun in the compartment washroom.
+Hartmann boards Hitler's train to Munich, where he shares his compartment with a childhood friend, Franz Sauer, a member of the Führerbegleitkommando.
+Upon discovering that Sauer travels with him, Hartmann hides the documents and gun in the compartment washroom.
 Hartmann catches Sauer rummaging through his suitcase, and realizes that Sauer has become suspicious of him.
-Later, Hartmann meets with Hitler, who chastises him for his Oxford education.
+Later, Hartmann meets with Hitler.